dgaydukov/cert-aws/files/sa.md

 multi-AZ (failover) - HA:
 * primary - you main db that performs read/write
 * standby - replica db that has most recent updates from primary.
 You can't use it for reads, the only purpose is failover - when primary fails, your standby becomes primary, so you won't even notice failure.
 Replication is synchronous.
+You have no control for standby, so you can't promote it to be read replica.
 Since Aurora stores data across 3 AZ, if master is failed, it would automatically recreated in another AZ, so for aurora you don't need to set up stand-by replica.

 Read replica (replica db only for reading) - horizontal scaling:
+* write to master and read from replica
+* can be cross-AZ and cross-region
-Use it if you want to write to master and read from replica.
-Read Replica implemented using db (mysql or other) native asynchronous replication, that's why lag can occur, comparing with multi-AZ replication where writes are concurrent.
-Ycd prou can also modify read replica to execute DDL (Data Definition Language) SQL queries.
-You can promote read replica to become master database.
+* implemented using db (mysql or other) native asynchronous replication, that's why lag can occur, comparing with multi-AZ replication (synchronous replication)
+* can be promoted to become master database.

 Enhanced monitoring - allows you to view all metrics with 1 sec granularity